 All of these actions constitute abuse, not discipline, and can have serious consequences for both the parent and the child.

 During a divorce proceeding, a spouse who is shown to be abusive or neglectful can be prohibited from sharing custody of the children.
 After accusations of abuse, the court may also require parenting or anger management classes, can limit the amount of visitation a person receives, or in extreme cases, can terminate a person’s parental rights entirely.
 If necessary, the court can also order the police or Child Protective Services to get involved in order to protect the children.

 Allegations of abuse, neglect, and violence are serious and should become part of your divorce proceedings.
 While it can be disappointing to learn that a person accused of abuse may still be able to have some visitation with his or her children, all parents should know that there are many steps a court can take to keep your child from harm.

-At Ashby Law, we share your disgust and outrage when your former partner is abusive or violent.
+At Pacific Northwest Family Law, we share your disgust and outrage when your former partner is abusive or violent.
 We will work with you to negotiate a divorce or custody agreement that keeps your children safe and makes you comfortable.